Scattering of swell by currents: Discussion and conclusion

 \section{Discussion and conclusion}

 The main results in this study are obtained by approximate solution of the wave action equation in the four-dimensional position--wavenumber space.
-In addition to the WKB approximation used to derive the action conservation equation \eqref{actioncons} there are two independent approximations involved: \begin{enumerate} \item[(a)] the current speed is much less than the group velocity of the incident swell; \item[(b)] swell with small directional spreading is incident on a region of spatially compact currents e.g. an axisymmetric vortex or a vortex dipole. \end{enumerate} Provided that (a) and (b) are satisfied the approximate solution of the wave action equation compares well with numerical solutions provided by WW3.

 A main organizing principle identified by the analysis is that scattering of SGWs by spatially compact currents results in the deflection function, $\Delta(y)$ in \eqref{inner7}.
 Although $\Delta$ varies linearly with the vertical vorticity of the currents, $\Delta$ figures in a nonlinear transformation of the action density.
 This nonlinear transformation produces the modulation of the significant wave height $\Hs$ behind the scattering region, e.g. the expression for $\Hs$ in \eqref{HsSumm}.
+Quantities that depend on other moments (e.g., Stokes drift) behave similarly and could be readily inferred from our explicit forms \eqref{inner3} and \eqref{AcXO1-1} for the wave action density.

+While we have obtained these results for deep-water SGWs, they apply essentially unchanged to other two-dimensional waves with isotropic dispersion relation such as finite-depth SGWs or Poincar\'e waves.
+The conclusions we draw about $\Hs$ can also be rephrased in terms of other root-mean-square quantities relevant to waves other than SGWs.
+With a little effort, the approach we adopt, based on the matched asymptotics treatment of the wave action equation, could be further extended to three-dimensional waves and to anisotropic dispersion relations.
+Our results could easily be extended to account for vertically sheared currents using the modified dispersion relation of \citet{kirby1989surface} (which involves a Doppler shift term that is nonlinear in $\bk$).

+In addition to the WKB approximation used to derive the action conservation equation \eqref{actioncons} there are two independent approximations involved: \begin{enumerate} \item[(a)] the current speed is much less than the group velocity of the incident swell; \item[(b)] swell with small directional spreading is incident on a region of spatially compact currents e.g. an axisymmetric vortex or a vortex dipole. \end{enumerate} Provided that (a) and (b) are satisfied the approximate solution of the wave action equation compares well with numerical solutions provided by WW3.

+Approximation (a) is usually justified.
+To challenge (a) one must consider current speeds such as 2 m s$^{-1}$ e.g. observed as a peak current speed in the Agulhas system \citep{Quilfen2019}.
+Swell with 100 m wavelength has group velocity $\sim 6$ m s$^{-1}$ so that the small parameter in (a) is as large as $1/3$.
+In less extreme cases approximation (a) will be satisfied.

+Approximation (b) is less secure: ocean swell is not sufficiently unidirectional to strongly justify (b) e.g. see the $\delta$-column in table \ref{tb:parameters}.
+Over long distances, the continuous scattering by uncorrelated currents leads to a broadening of the angular spectrum.
+When approximation (a) applies, this broadening is described by the directional diffusion equation for wave action derived by \citet{VillasBoas2020b}.
+This diffusion process is one of the mechanisms that makes swell with very small values of $\delta$ unlikely.
+However, our computations for a Gaussian vortex indicate that our asymptotic results are reliable for the moderately small values of $\delta$ typical of swell.